In 1998, Evan Goldberg revolutionised an industry. This is what we can learn from his story.

-As part of that, we’ve launched Behaviour-IQ – a risk management and analytics tool that helps to measure and track security behaviours.
+As part of that, we’ve launched Behavior-IQ – a risk management and analytics tool that helps to measure and track security behaviors.

-Behaviour-IQ measures and tracks over 70 security behaviours.
-It then shows how much each behaviour affects cyber risk.
+Behavior-IQ measures and tracks over 70 security behaviors.
+It then shows how much each behavior affects cyber risk.

-Behaviour-IQ uses data from the CybSafe platform and from your existing IT or security tech stack.
-It also connects your systems with SebDB – the world’s most comprehensive security behaviour database.
+Behavior-IQ uses data from the CybSafe platform and from your existing IT or security tech stack.
+It also connects your systems with SebDB – the world’s most comprehensive security behavior database.

-Behaviour-IQ was built to contextualise performance using industry benchmarks.
-To prioritise behaviours to change.
+Behavior-IQ was built to contextualise performance using industry benchmarks.
+To prioritise behaviors to change.
 And to give detailed recommendations to reduce associated risk.